Nash Codes for Noisy Channels: Introduction

-Our second, more surprising and technically challenging result concerns the {\em binary channel} where codewords are strings of bits with independent error probabilities for each bit, a fundamental model of information transmission.
-Then {\em any} code is a Nash code (Theorem~\ref{t-bin}).
+Our second main result is more surprising and technically challenging.
+It applies to the {\em binary channel} where codewords are strings of bits with independent positive error probabilities for each bit.
+Then {\em every} code is a Nash code (Theorem~\ref{t-bin}), irrespective of its quality.
 The only requirement for the decoding is that the receiver breaks ties between states {\em monotonically}, that is, in a consistent manner; this holds for natural tie-breaking rules, and ties do not even occur if states of nature have different generic prior probabilities or utilities.
-(In a side result, Proposition~\ref{p-fixedorder}, we also characterize deterministic monotonic tie-breaking rules as those that select among the tied states in a fixed given order.)
-So binary codes, as Nash codes, are very suitable for information transmission because the agents never have an incentive to deviate from them.
+That is, for the binary channel, as long as the receiver decodes optimally and breaks ties consistently, the equilibrium condition holds automatically on the sender's side.